senter7/Terraform-Online-Static-Website/README.md

 Variables Customization
 -----------------------
-Use tfvars file to customize the environment
+Use `terraform.tfvars` file to customize the environment

 | Name | Type | Description | Example |
 |:-----|:-----|:------------|:--------|